farkon00/pyrth/README.md

 #### Character

 Currently a character is a single byte sandwiched between two `'`.
-Escaping is done by [unicode_escape codec](https://docs.python.org/3/library/codecs.html#text-encodings) of Python.
-No way to escape `'` themselves for now.
-No special support for Unicode is provided right now too.
+Escaping works the same as in regular strings.

 When compiler encounters a character it pushes its value as an integer onto the stack.